peymil/atolye15-second-case/README.md

 Devdependencies and dependencies treated as one.

 Some tests are not finished.
+(Mocking remote apis hard and the data coming from remote apis are changing (new version numbers).
+Needs complicated tests and i don't want to build it for a interview task.)

+Eslint plugins outdated (I used plugins from previous task.)

 Currently working with package.json and composer.json and as git provider it supports Github and local files.

-Project giving linting errors when i used atolye15's eslint rules.
-I'm going to fix them when i have time.